Lawsuit dismissed against Hyde-Smith

 Hyde-Smith was headed toward a Dec.
 4 court case in a suit brought by State Farm Mutual Automobile Insurance Co. that claimed one of her horses caused an accident on a state highway March 27, 2015.
 The suit alleged negligence and was seeking to recover $3,928 paid to Connie Ricketts, of Vicksburg, who struck the horse while traveling on Interstate 55.

-Hyde-Smith denied all allegations and sought dismissal.
+Hyde-Smith denied all allegations and sought dismissal of the suit initially filed March 8, 2016.

 Most Read Nation & World Stories